awesome-os/universal-git/.github/README.md

 ---

-`universal-git` is a pure JavaScript implementation of Git that works anywhere.
-Originally forked from the incredible `isomorphic-git`, this project was created to provide the community with a stable, actively maintained library that embraces modern JavaScript, fixes long-standing bugs, and offers a clear path forward.
+`universal-git` forked from `isomorphic-git`, was created to provide the community with a stable, actively maintained library that embraces modern JavaScript, fixes long-standing bugs, and offers a clear path forward.

 If you've been frustrated by the lack of updates or unresolved issues in `isomorphic-git`, you've come to the right place.